yoptimization/yoptimization/yopStructure.md

 # Website
+The structure for the website.

 ## Topnav The main navigation bar for the website, located at the top
+The website will have different environments that is navigated between with the top navigation bar.
+The environments have their own side bar that makes it easy to navigate one topic at a time, e.g. navigating the docs without having to see examples and tutorials in the sidebar.

 From left to right:
 * yoptimization.com: links to homepage
 * about: about page